jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_floor_aka_integer_division
 ========================================================

-The ``//`` operator returns a whole number that tells how many times the bottom number can be multiplied to get a whole number that is equal to or less than the top number
+The ``//`` operator returns a whole number that tells how many times the bottom number can be multiplied to get a whole number that is equal to or as close to the top number as possible

 .. _test_floor_aka_integer_division_red: